More things I've learned about freelancing

 Back in 2014, I shared some of the things I wish I’d known when I first started freelancing.
 After going freelance for the second time in that year and slipping back into some unhealthy habits, I started re-evaluating my approach and exploring the disconnect between what I know in theory to be effective, and the reality of what my life sometimes looked like in practice.
 (As Brené Brown says: “a surefooted and confident mapmaker does not a swift traveller make.”).

 For a few years, I experimented with different ways of working.
 For a while that looked like taking on a part-time job alongside freelance work, sometimes full-time self-employment.
 These days, I’ve found a good place with a mix of standalone writing, editing and proofreading jobs, and longer freelance contracts (usually one to three months) as a digital editor or communications consultant in the not-for-profit sector.
-This could involve working on a specific project such as a website relaunch or digital strategy, or interim cover where I look after clients’ comms channels day-to-day, including social media management, producing the weekly newsletter, commissioning and editing blogs, and so on.
+This could involve working on a specific project like a website relaunch or digital strategy, or interim cover where I look after clients’ comms channels day-to-day, including social media management, producing the weekly newsletter, commissioning and editing blogs, and so on.

 My life today looks different from the long hours and overwork that characterised much of my twenties.
 Stepping away from that felt a bit dizzying and disorienting, and it took a long time to come back to centre and find a way of working that works for me.
-I’m definitely not claiming to have all the answers, but feel like I’ve built a more solid foundation now, and like there’s a healthier energy behind what I do.
+I’m definitely not claiming to have all the answers, but I feel like I’ve built a more solid foundation now, and there’s a healthier energy behind what I do.
 It’s less about proving, validation or running away from things, and more about connecting, serving and finding the work that uses my particular strengths and skills.

 Here are some more things I’ve learned about freelancing.
 I’m writing these down as reminders for myself as much as anyone!